On sets of linear forms of maximal complexity

 Obviously, the set of linear forms~\eqref{eq: sets} can be computed in $m(n - 1)$ additions.
 However, in finite fields, this trivial upper bound is not the best possible.
-Namely, over a finite field of $q$ elements, it can be computed in $O(mn / \log_q m)$ additions see~\cite[Theorem~1]{Savage74}, where the implied constants are absolute.
-On the other hand (in finite fields), when $m = O(n)$, there exist $\delta_{s,t}$, $s = 1,\ldots,m$ and $t = 1,\ldots,n$, for which any computation of~\eqref{eq: sets} requires $\Omega(mn / \log_q m)$ additions, cf.~\cite[Section~5]{Savage74}.
+By~\cite[Theorem~1]{Savage74}, over a finite field of $q$ elements, it can be computed in $O(mn / \log_q m)$ additions, where the implied constants are absolute.
+On the other hand (in finite fields), when $m = O(n)$, there exist $\delta_{s,t}$, $s = 1,\ldots,m$ and $t = 1,\ldots,n$, for which any computation of~\eqref{eq: sets} requires $\Omega(mn / \log_q m)$ additions, see~\cite[Section~5]{Savage74}.
 In fact, this lower bound holds for almost all $m \times n$ matrices with $m = O(n)$, see~\cite[Appendix~B.2]{KaminskiS21} for the precise statement and the proof by a {\em counting argument}.
-Thus, for each pair of positive integers $m$ and $n$ such that $m = O(n)$, the entries of such a matrix can be computed by brutal force, namely by an exhaustive search, However, to describe them uniformly (in $m$ and $n$) is a very difficult open problem.
+Thus, for each pair of positive integers $m$ and $n$ such that $m = O(n)$, the entries of such a matrix can be computed by brutal force, namely by an exhaustive search, However, to describe them explicitly or, at least, uniformly (in $m$ and $n$) is a very difficult open problem.
 Even no example of a non-linear complexity is known from the literature.

 The situation is quite different when the underlying field is infinite.
-By a {\em transcendence degree argument}, it is easy to see that, over the field of real numbers $\R$, say, when the entries of $\Delta$ are algebraically independent, the computation of~\eqref{eq: sets} requires $m(n - 1)$ additions (cf.~\cite[Section~5.2]{BuergisserCSL97}).
+By a {\em transcendence degree argument}, it is easy to see that, over the field of real numbers $\R$, say, when the entries of $\Delta$ are algebraically independent, the computation of~\eqref{eq: sets} requires $m(n - 1)$ additions (see~\cite[Section~5.2]{BuergisserCSL97}).
 This leads to a natural question: what about the field of rational numbers~$\Q$?
 As it has been remarked in~\cite[Appendix~B.3]{KaminskiS21}, almost all matrices~\eqref{eq: matrix} are of such complexity and a specific example of such a matrix is the main result of~\cite{KaminskiS21}.
 We also show in Theorem~\ref{thm: non-eff} that there is such a matrix with reasonably small integer entries.
 However, our proof of this result is not constructive, see Appendix~\ref{sec:count}, and to find such an example one may have to search through all matrices with entries of the size described in Theorem~\ref{thm: non-eff}.